Taste is the most valuable skill in marketing

 AI commoditizes execution.
 Anyone can generate a blog post.
 The bottleneck is no longer production.
 It is judgment.
 The marketers who can evaluate, choose, and edit will win.

 Taste sounds soft.
 It is not.
-Taste is the accumulation of years of pattern recognition, the same kind of compounding judgment that April Dunford describes in her positioning work or that Elena Verna applies when she re-finds product-market fit every three months at Lovable.
-It is the ability to look at ten AI-generated headlines and pick the one that actually works.
+Taste is years of pattern recognition, the same kind of compounding judgment that April Dunford describes in her positioning work or that Elena Verna applies when she re-finds product-market fit every three months at Lovable.
 It is knowing which customer insight matters and which is noise.
 It is the instinct that tells you to zig when everyone else zags.
-Taste is the ability to evaluate and choose.
+It is looking at ten AI-generated headlines and picking the one that actually works.

 AI commoditizes execution.
 Anyone can generate a blog post, design a landing page, write email copy, build a campaign brief.
 The tools are free or close to it.
 The output is competent.
 Sometimes it is good.

 When everyone's output clears the bar, the questions change.
 "Should you produce this?" and "is this the right version?"
-Those are judgment calls.
-AI cannot make them.
 AI can write a hundred positioning statements in ten minutes.
 It cannot tell you which one is right.

 I have hired hundreds of marketers over my career.
 The best ones were never the fastest writers or the most technically proficient.
 They were the ones with judgment.
 They could look at a positioning statement and tell you what was wrong with it in ten seconds.
 They could read a landing page and feel that the story was off before they could articulate why.